League Rules

 4.8.
 Incidents Without Caution:

 It is possible for an incident involving contact not to bring out a caution.
-If you feel that an incident occurred that the Chief Racing Steward needs to be aware of, please file a grievance (see section 5.1).
-After grievance and review, the CRS may hand down a penalty for reckless driving or other applicable rule violation.
+If you feel that an incident occurred that should be reviewed for a potential penalty, please file a grievance / protest (see section 5.1).
+After review, there may be a penalty for an applicable rule violation.

 4.9.
 The "Lucky Dog" Rule"